 - Set up your camera.

-- Now wait, and allow the camera to take exposures as the lightning storm passes by.
+- Now, wait, and allow the camera to take exposures as the lightning storm passes by.

-Now you know how to photograph lightning.
-It’s time to put that knowledge into practice.
+Next time you hear a storm is coming, grab your camera and tripod and find the perfect spot.
 You’ll need practice and patience to get the best result, but it’s very rewarding when you get it right.

-As always please share your thoughts and any photos you have in the comments section.
+As always, please share your thoughts and any photos you have in the comments section!